digital-land/digital-land/content/guidance/extremely-vulnerable-person-service/_index.md

 If you are a hub and have not received either the daily incoming data or the NHS patient data, or if you have issues accessing your GOV.UK transfer data account, email [transfer-coronavirus-data-service@digital.cabinet-office.gov.uk](mailto:transfer-coronavirus-data-service@digital.cabinet-office.gov.uk).

-If you are a hub and have not received wholesaler data, or have issues accessing your MiCollab account, email [sheilding@communties.gov.uk](mailto:sheilding@communties.gov.uk).
+If you are a hub and have not received wholesaler data, or have issues accessing your MiCollab account, email [shielding@communities.gov.uk](mailto:shielding@communities.gov.uk).

 ### Issues accessing data: local authorities who are not a hub